-Mr. Eddy Bin Daud, aged 61, joined our Group in March 2015 and is the general manager (contract and planning) of our Company.
+Mr. Eddy Bin Daud, aged 62, joined our Group in March 2015 and is the general manager (contract and planning) of our Company.
 He is mainly responsible for overseeing the contracts and planning department of our Group.
-Mr. Daud has over 32 years of experience in the construction industry of Malaysia.
+Mr. Daud has over 33 years of experience in the construction industry of Malaysia.
 Prior to joining our Group, he worked in BW Perunding Sdn.
 Bhd., an engineering firm, from June 1990 to July 1994 with his last position as a project manager, where he was responsible for management of turnkey construction projects.
 From July 1994 to September 1997, he served as a general manager (operations) in Southern Water Corporation Sdn.
 Bhd., a water treatment plant operator, and was in charge of the operations and maintenance of water treatment plants.
 From July 2000 to September 2004, he worked in Dr Nik & Associates Sdn.
-Bhd., an engineering and project management of dredging and reclamation works of construction projects.
+Bhd., an engineering and project management consultant firm, with his last position as a senior project manager, and was responsible for the management of dredging and reclamation works of construction projects.
 From October 2004 to February 2015, he served as a senior manager (contracts and commercial) in Malaysian Maritime & Dredging Corporation Sdn.
-Bhd., a dredging and reclamation contractor, during which he was in charge of the design and operation projects.
+Bhd., a dredging and reclamation contractor, during which he was in charge of the design and operation of construction projects.